Scenario-Based eLearning

 Full Development

-One challenge I ran into was Storyline’s limited zoom functionality.
-To work around it, I used Camtasia to create zoom-in videos for key character conversations and embedded them into Storyline, which gave me greater control over pacing and helped guide the learner’s focus.
+One challenge was Storyline's limited zoom functionality.
+I used Camtasia to create zoom-in videos for key conversations and embedded them into Storyline for better pacing control and learner focus.

 Zoom effect created in Camtasia to focus attention during key moments